memotux/nuxt-quasar/README.md

 ## Pros

+- Quasar SSR on Nuxt.
 - Quasar components that are auto imported by Nuxt.
 - Quasar composables that are auto imported by Nuxt.
-- Quasar utils that are auto imported by Nuxt.
 - Quasar optional plugins, opt-in imported.
 - Quasar variables on SFC styles and SASS/SCSS files.
+- Some Quasar utils that are auto imported by Nuxt.
 - Nuxt modern and universal, develop and production Nitro server (with API and Middlewares).
 - Nuxt SSG static site generate.

 ## Cons

 - Not all directives have been tested.
 There is an issue with `v-ripple` (more related to `vue` than quasar or nuxt), you can read about it in the TODO section.
-- The use of `ClientOnly` Nuxt component on your Layout.
 - No Quasar Develop Modes (Electron, Capcitor, BEX, etc.)
+- ~~The use of `ClientOnly` Nuxt component on your Layout~~.

 ## Setup